In my last post I talked about a way to get more done in your day in less time.

 Plan your day like this (and use your calendar) and restrict how many hours you work as we discussed previously.

 Implement what I’m saying in this and the previous post and in the article in the membership site and you will not only get more done but you get more of the right things done – things that will benefit your business and not just fill your day.

-Check out my free membership site, Build Your Business Foundation if you haven’t already – there’s a ton of material to help you build a successful business.
+Do check out my library of free resource, if you haven’t already – there’s a ton of material to help you build a successful business.